Csasaka19/Roommate-to-survive/README.md

 ## Bugs

-The roommate_listing class is not working as planned at the moment.
+No bugs at the moment.

 ## Landing